Samsung Galaxy A52: Hardware

-The Galaxy A52 is powered by Qualcomm Snapdragon 720G SoC with 8 nm process, an octa-core CPU and Adreno 618 GPU.
-The Galaxy A52 5G is, on the other hand, powered by Qualcomm Snapdragon 750G SoC with 8 nm process, an octa-core CPU and Adreno 619 GPU.
-The Galaxy A52s uses a Qualcomm Snapdragon 778G 5G with 6 nm process, an octa-core CPU and an Adreno 642L GPU.

 Display

-All variants feature 6.5-inch Super AMOLED display with 800 nits maximum brightness, 20:9 aspect ratio, 1080×2400 pixels resolution, 411 PPI pixel density and ~84.1% screen-body ratio; however, the display on the A52 has 90 Hz refresh rate and the display on the A52 5G has 120 Hz refresh rate.
+All variants feature 6.5-inch Super AMOLED display with 800 nits maximum brightness, 20:9 aspect ratio, 1080×2400 pixels resolution, 411 PPI pixel density and ~84.1% screen-body ratio; however, the display refresh rate differs on all models: the LTE variant has a 90 Hz refresh rate while the 5G/5G "s" variant have a 120 Hz refresh rate.

 Cameras

-All variants have a quad rear camera setup with a 64 MP main camera with optical image stabilization (OIS), a 12 MP ultrawide angle camera, a 5 MP depth camera and a 5 MP depth sensor.
+All variants feature a quad-rear camera setup with a 64 MP main camera with optical image stabilization (OIS), a 12 MP ultrawide-angle camera, a 5 MP depth camera, and a 5 MP depth sensor.
 The camera is able to take video up to 4K@30fps, and 1080p@60fps.

 Battery

-All variants have a 4500 mAh batteries with 25W fast charging support; however, there is a 15W charger in the box and users need to buy the 25W charger separately.
+All variants have a 4500 mAh battery with 25W fast charging support; however, a 15W charger is included in the box, and users need to buy the 25W charger separately.

-Memory
+Processor and Memory

-The A52 comes with 4, 6, or 8 GB of RAM, while the A52 5G/A52s 5G comes with 6 or 8 GB of RAM.
-Storage options for all variants come with 128 or 256 GB.
+The LTE variant is powered by Qualcomm Snapdragon 720G processor, the 5G variant on the other hand is powered by Qualcomm Snapdragon 750G processor.
+The 5G "s" variant uses the Qualcomm Snapdragon 778G 5G processor.
+All variants come with 6 or 8 GB of RAM and storage options come with 128 or 256 GB (all models and storage variants use UFS 2.1).
+It continues to have support for microSD cards.

 Others

-The device includes a 3.5 mm Audio jack (being the last A5x model to include it) and uses the top earpieces, with the bottom speaker, to deliver stereo sound.
-It also features an under the screen, optical fingerprint scanner.
+The device includes a 3.5 mm Audio jack (the last A5x model to include it) and uses the top earpieces and the bottom speaker to deliver stereo sound.
+It also features an under-the-screen optical fingerprint scanner.

 Software

-Both 4G and 5G variants are shipped with Android 11 and Samsung's proprietary user interface One UI 3.1.
-As previously announced at the Galaxy Unpacked event on 5 August 2020, Samsung stated that both 4G and 5G variants would be supported for three generations of Android software updates, and 4 years of security updates.
-On 11 January 2025, it was announced that One UI 6.1 based on Android 14 would be the last version for the Galaxy A52.

-The Galaxy A52 series reached its end of life on April 2025 with the March 2025 security patch, while the A52s reached its end of life on October 2025.
+All variants ship with Android 11 and One UI 3.1, and are eligible for 3 OS upgrades and 4 years of security updates which were previously introduced on the A90.